Looking for a game day appetizer recipe that's different from the same old same old? Check out our delicious chicken parmesan meatballs recipe.

 - No artificial flavors, no high fructose corn syrup, and no artificial history

-- Variety of flavors available including Traditional, Thick & Hearty Four Cheese, Homestyle Roasted Garlic, and Meat Sauce
+- A variety of flavors available including Traditional, Thick & Hearty Four Cheese, Homestyle Roasted Garlic, and Meat Sauce

 Luckily, this chicken meatball recipe is easily doubled or even tripled.